ebereanuebunwa/medical-data-visualizer/README.md

-My Second task on the *Data Analysis With Python* course at *FreeCodeCamp*
+My third task on the *Data Analysis With Python* course at *FreeCodeCamp*

 This task focused more on visualzation with `Seaborn`.
 I had to go back and read a little more on categorical variables and plots.